2lag/edit/README.md

 - - - Plugins ( Change to Scripts ? )
 - - - - figure out how to permit/enable custom scripting ( .edit file in ./scripts/ ? )
 - fix not being able to full screen drag on vert monitor ( wnd_drag.cpp )
-- organize/optimize menu functionality code, & check for memory leaks, minimize var scope & const unchanging vars, clean/optimize files ( file checklist )
-- - match any "new" statements with "delete"
-- - make sure hooks are managed with unhooks on exit
 - move any mouse functionality to mousehook & same with any keyboard 1-by-1 & recode
 - test current and implement missing support for alternative pointless encoding formats ( utf-16, utf-32, etc. )
 - add comments to non-self-explaning code